Birmingham, Alabama Spanish Assistance via Text | Asistencia en español por texto

 • Policies-Service Terms

-Alabama Power of Attorney (POA) Notary Services
+Power of Attorney (POA) Notary Services in Birmingham, AL

 A Power of Attorney (POA) is a legal document that allows one person to give another person authority to act on their behalf.
 In Alabama, many Power of Attorney documents must be properly notarized to be accepted by banks, financial institutions, healthcare providers, and other organizations.